 Personal replies - from me - about your marketing conundrums.

-Does it sound too good to be true?
-Will you really get everything I mentioned?
+But perhaps it sounds too good to be true?
+Will you really get everything I mentioned, just for $29?

 Well, you get my usual 60 day money back guarantee.